citoji/tanasi/README.md

 📌 Overview

+Tanasi Digital Asset (TDA) is a sovereign-aligned blockchain project backed by the sweat, blood, and tears of Indigenous peoples born of North and South America—the real, lived labor and sacrifice that built, sustained, and defended these lands across generations.

-Tanasi Digital Asset (TDA) is a blockchain-based digital currency backed by Tanasi physical currency, established and sponsored by the Red Wolf River Nation (RWRN) and officially endorsed by Aeon Chief Cito Vincent Pellegra, founding authority of RWRN.
+The project is sponsored by the Red Wolf River Nation (RWRN) and officially endorsed by Aeon Chief Cito Vincent Pellegra.

-TDA is designed as a sovereign-aligned digital asset system, combining physical reserves, transparent ledger technology, and ethical economic principles rooted in Tanasi heritage and Indigenous autonomy.
+> Physical Tanasi currency will be introduced later to reinforce the asset—not to define it.

+TDA asserts that human labor, sacrifice, and continuity precede money, and that blockchain should reflect this truth.

 ---